Eschatologue/CM_wiki/docs/spells/5th-level.md

 The light of dawn shines down on a location you specify within range.
 Until the spell ends, a 30-foot-radius, 40-foot-high cylinder of bright light glimmers there.
 This light is sunlight.

-When the cylinder appears, each creature in it must make a Constitution Saving Throw, taking 4d10 radiant damage on a failed save, or half as much damage on a successful one.
+When the cylinder appears, each creature in it must make a Constitution :d20-save: **Saving Throw**, taking 4d10 radiant damage on a failed save, or half as much damage on a successful one.
 A creature must also make this :d20-save: **Saving Throw** whenever it ends its turn in the cylinder.

 If you're within 60 feet of the cylinder, you can move it up to 60 feet as a :rsc-bonus-action: **Bonus Action** on your turn.